Park, Professor Simon

 Books

-(Forthcoming) Poets, Patronage, and Print in Sixteenth-Century Portugal: From Paper to Gold (Oxford University Press)
+Poets, Patronage, and Print in Sixteenth-Century Portugal: From Paper to Gold (Oxford: Oxford University Press, 2021)

 Edited books